paulo-bettencourt/1001-albums-nx-monorepo-angular-nodejs/README.md

 ## Technologies

-This is an NX monorepo with 3 different apps:
+This repository houses an Nx monorepo with three distinct applications:

-- Angular FE (app that makes a Rest API request to a NodeJS Express server, which has webscrapped the following webapp)
+- Angular FE (Frontend): An Angular application that makes REST API requests to a Node.js Express server.
+The server performs web scraping on the following web app.
-- Angular FE (page to be scrapped with the 1001 albums by a NodeJS Express server)
+- Angular FE (Scraped Page): An Angular application that represents the page to be scraped by the Node.js Express server.
+This page contains the 1001 albums.
-- NodeJS Express (BE app with node package Puppeteer that webscraps the previous app)
+- Node.js Express BE (Backend): A Node.js Express application that utilizes the Puppeteer package for web scraping on the Angular app mentioned above.

-The styling has been done with Angular Material.
+The styling for the frontend applications has been implemented using Angular Material.

-## Understand this workspace
+## Understanding the workspace

-Run `nx graph` to see a diagram of the dependencies of the projects.
+To visualize the project dependencies, run `nx graph` in the workspace.

-Run `npx nx run albums-fe:serve --port=4500`to run the 1001 albums app to be scrapped by the NodeJS Express app.
+To run the 1001 albums app (to be scraped by the Node.js Express app), execute `npx nx run albums-fe:serve --port=4500`.

-Run `nx serve express-be`to run NodeJS Express app that will scrape the http://localhost:4500 Angular app with the 1001 records.
+To run the Node.js Express app that scrapes the Angular app with the 1001 records, execute `nx serve express-be`.

-Run `nx serve angular-fe`to run the 1001 albums app.
-This is the FE app where you'll be able to navigate and mark down the records that you've already listened to.
+To run the 1001 albums app (frontend), where you can navigate and mark down the albums you've listened to, execute `nx serve angular-fe`.

 ## Screenshots